masasam/dotfiles/README.md

 If [Makefile](https://github.com/masasam/dotfiles/blob/master/Makefile) is completed, you should be able to restore in 1 hour in either case.

+### Commands for allinstall allinit

+You can install all with

-    make init
+	make allinstall

-Then dotfiles will be deployed and restored.
+You can install everything written after allinstall:

 You can deploy all with

 	make allinit

 Keep Dropbox synchronized before doing make allinit.

-You can install all with

-	make allinstall

 You can backup packages all with